PoLaKoSz/RARBG-Assistant/README.md

   - [x] Prevent page jump to the top when opening trailer window
   - [x] Keep trailer window always in the center of the screen
   - [x] Close trailer window with Esc
+  - [x] Search torrents with the same name as the trailer

 ## How to use